chrosta/gedit-intelligent-words-completion/README.md

 Intelligent words completion for Gedit
 ======================================

 This plugin tries to make your life more comfortable by automatically adding text that you probably would have typed anyway.
-The project is forked from [this project](https://github.com/nymanjens/gedit-intelligent-text-completion) and extends it mainly by adding words via CTLR + SPACE keys.
+The project is forked from [this project](https://github.com/nymanjens/gedit-intelligent-text-completion) and extends it mainly by adding words completion via CTLR + SPACE keys.

 ## Features:
   * Auto-close brackets and quotes.